 Align the short end of the T-square with the edge of your foam and cut along the length of the device.
 Your edges will be perfectly straight, so your tool box foam inserts will fit snuggly into the drawers of your tool box.

 4) Use the Right Tools for Cutting Foam

-Most foam tool organizers and tool foam sheets are made from cross-link, closed-cell foam that’s resistant to water and chemicals.
-They’re made from durable materials, but that doesn’t mean cutting the foam will be too difficult.
+Most foam tool organizers and tool foam sheets are made from cross-link, closed-cell foam, designed to resist water, and stand up to harsh chemicals and oil.
+They're made from durable materials, but that doesn't mean cutting the foam will be too difficult.
 You just need the right tools.

 In most cases, a simple tool such as a utility blade or X-Acto knife can cut your tool foam.
 These blades are fairly small, which allows you to cut small shapes without too much trouble.